 - Conducting cancer-specific research at UCSF

-This core is supported by a National Cancer Institute Cancer Center Support Grant (5P30CA082103).
+This unit is supported by a National Cancer Institute Cancer Center Support Grant (5P30CA082103).
 Any publications related to work done by this core should reference grant number 5P30CA082103 and must include a PMCID as required by the NIH.
-For complete instructions on how to acknowledge funding sources, please see http://grants.nih.gov/grants/acknow.htm.
-For more information on how to obtain a PMCID, please see http://publicaccess.nih.gov/submit_process.htm.
+View instructions on how to acknowledge funding sources and how to obtain a PMCID.

-For more information on the CCSG, please contact Kate Shumate at email@example.com.
+For more information on the CCSG, please email Erin Bank, PhD.